Bioinformatics-Research-Network/skill-assessments/R for Data Science/README.md

 For each question, you should generate summary visualizations (preferrably interactive ones) that demonstrate your answer to each question.
 Additionally, the analysis must be user-friendly for a non-programmer and should intuitively convey the insights you uncovered.
 Use `markdown` to ensure that the text is organized and readable.

 Once you are done, export your `RMarkdown` to an `.html` file and share it with Henry.

+### Additional requirements

+For a passing evaluation, the code and HTML from this analysis should conform to the following standards:

+1. When possible, the analysis should be "self-reporting" (i.e., results should not be hardcoded into the markdown.)
+You can accomplish this with inline `r ...` chunks -- learn more [here](https://rmarkdown.rstudio.com/lesson-4.html).
+2. Code style counts.
+Make sure to style your notebook using `{{[styler](https://www.tidyverse.org/blog/2017/12/styler-1.0.0/)}}` before submitting it!
+3. The HTML rendered from the notebook should be user-friendly and well-styled as well.
+    - Consider using a [theme](https://bookdown.org/yihui/rmarkdown/html-document.html#appearance-and-style) for your notebook, along with a [table of contents](https://bookdown.org/yihui/rmarkdown/html-document.html#table-of-contents)
+    - Optimize your plots for readability -- [tutorial](https://cedricscherer.netlify.app/2019/08/05/a-ggplot2-tutorial-for-beautiful-plotting-in-r/)
+    - Refrain from showing raw text output to the reader as this is unfriendly for non-computational readers.
+Especially, for tables, consider using `{{[kableExtra](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html)}}` or `{{[DT](https://rstudio.github.io/DT/)}}`.

 ## Learning Resources